MicrosoftDocs/power-automate-docs/articles/desktop-flows/softomotive-migrator.md

     > [!NOTE]
     > Some delay might be expected after this step, but the application is successfully operating in the background.

-    When the process retrieving is completed, choose the processes to migrate, as well as the Power Automate environment that will store them.
+    When the process retrieving is completed, choose the processes to migrate and the Power Automate environment that will store them.
 The default environment is pre-selected.

     ![Process migrator for Softomotive products (preview) installer step 7](media/migrator/migrator_7.png)